 As any good manager knows, employees do their best when they have a strong sense of purpose.
-Everyone must understand how their contribution makes them a valuable asset to the company.
-By contextualizing each person’s impact on productivity, performance, and profitability, you’re nurturing a personal sense of pride and improving the entire team’s perception about the role of field service employees.
+Everyone must understand how their contribution makes them valuable assets to the company.
+By contextualizing each person’s impact on productivity, performance, and profitability, you’re nurturing a personal sense of pride and improving the entire team’s perception of the role of field service employees.
 If enough companies do this, we’ll all be doing our part to dispel false narratives about the job, inspire recruits, and elevate the broader industry perception of field service roles.

 Ensure you have the proper training and mentoring programs to build resilience for the future

 Attracting talent is one thing, but retaining a skilled workforce requires an ongoing investment in their capabilities and support systems.
 It’s a competitive market, and if employees feel like they’re not operating in an environment where they can thrive, they’ll look elsewhere.

 By implementing things like employee recognition/award programs, regular training and upskilling opportunities, and mentorship or guidance from senior management and other leaders, you’re signaling to your field service team that you have a vested interest in their future at the company, which will ultimately boost morale and lead to increased loyalty.